 Milford in Pike County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 19.424′ N, 74° 48.085′ W. Marker is in Milford, Pennsylvania, in Pike County.
-Marker is at the intersection of Broad Street (U.S. 6 & 209) and E. Catharine Street, on the right when traveling north on Broad Street.
+41° 19.462′ N, 74° 48.055′ W. Marker is in Milford, Pennsylvania, in Pike County.
+Marker is at the intersection of Broad Street (U.S. 6) and East High Street, on the left when traveling east on Broad Street.
+The marker is located on the front lawn of the Pike County Courthouse.
 Touch for map.
-Marker is at or near this postal address: 401 Broad Street, Milford PA 18337, United States of America.
+Marker is at or near this postal address: 412 Broad Street, Milford PA 18337, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Pike County (about 300 feet away, measured in a direct line); Judge John Biddis (about 300 feet away); Centre Square Drinking Fountain (about 400 feet away); Soldiers and Sailors Memorial (about 400 feet away); Old Stone Courthouse (about 400 feet away); Milford (approx. half a mile away); Benjamin Alden Bidlack (approx. 0.6 miles away); Gifford Pinchot (approx. 0.6 miles away).
+Judge John Biddis (within shouting distance of this marker); Old Stone Courthouse (within shouting distance of this marker); Centre Square Drinking Fountain (within shouting distance of this marker); Soldiers and Sailors Memorial (within shouting distance of this marker); Hotel Fauchère (about 300 feet away, measured in a direct line); Milford (approx. half a mile away); Benjamin Alden Bidlack (approx. 0.7 miles away); Gifford Pinchot (approx. 0.7 miles away).
 Touch for a list and map of all markers in Milford.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 16, 2013, by Clifton Patrick of Chester, NY, United States.
-This page has been viewed 329 times since then and 20 times this year.
-Photos: 1, 2. submitted on June 16, 2013, by Clifton Patrick of Chester, NY, United States. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on June 22, 2010, by PaulwC3 of Northern, Virginia.
+This page has been viewed 573 times since then and 21 times this year.
+Photos: 1, 2. submitted on June 22, 2010, by PaulwC3 of Northern, Virginia.